PearlStudio/Presentations/03172019/LightningTalks/README.md

 ![](slides/Slide11.jpg)

-You can also download a pdf at [LA_Pipeline_Developers_Meetup_03272019_SatishGoda_VR-Workflows-PearlStudio.pdf] (https://github.com/PearlStudio/Presentations/raw/LAPipeDevelopersMeetup/03172019/LightningTalks/slides/LA_Pipeline_Developers_Meetup_03272019_SatishGoda_VR-Workflows-PearlStudio.pdf LA Pipeline Developers Meetup - 03272019 - VR Workflows Pearl Studio.pdf)
+You can also download a pdf from [here](slides/LA_Pipeline_Developers_Meetup_03272019_SatishGoda_VR-Workflows-PearlStudio.pdf)

+If you have any questions, feel free to reach out to me at satish.goda@pearlstudio.com